vroomfondel/mqttcommander/README.md

 - By default, the container starts `python main.py` inside `/app`.
 - To run a shell or the CLI directly instead, override the entrypoint with `--entrypoint`.
-- Environment variables like `MQTTSTUFF_CONFIG_DIR_PATH` can be used to point the app to your configs.
+- Environment variables like `MQTTCOMMANDER_CONFIG_DIR_PATH` can be used to point the app to your configs.
 - main.py is a wrapper to inject values read from config.yaml/config.local.yaml/ENV (in that order; "the latter overrides values from the earlier") into the call to mqttcommander.cli:main

 Examples: